-In this instance, beginner teachers and HODs exchange their views in a non-hierarchical manner, in line with Freire's (1972) suggestion that education should be a dialogical process.
+In this instance, beginner teachers and HODs exchange their views non-hierarchically, which aligns with Freire's (1972) suggestion that education should be a dialogical process.
 According to Freire's (1972) proposal, education should be a dialogical process in which beginner teachers and HODs share non-hierarchical experiences.
 The non-hierarchical way is illustrated in Figure 2.6 below, where there is mutual respect for the individuality of each person (HOD and beginner teacher).
 This makes it possible for social and personal reform to happen in a non-threatening way.